Project Timeline

 Neurodiversity in the Workplace (NITW) reduces hiring barriers for neurodivergent job seekers by matching them with inclusive employers.
 However, its passive job-matching process includes long waiting periods without transparent status updates.
 This creates frustration, missed opportunities, and a sense of isolation — especially for those who value clear communication and support during their job search.

-How might we improve the waiting experience for NITW applicants by keeping them informed about their application status to ensure they feel supported, connected, and seen?
+How might we improve the waiting experience for NITW applicants to ensure they feel supported and connected?

-4. How do current job platforms fail to meet the needs of neurodivergent individuals?
+How do current job platforms meet the needs of neurodivergent individuals?
+Where do they fail to meet the needs of neurodivergent individuals?

 Key Research Questions